top of page

 I paint with soft pastels, a direct and luminous art medium.
 My favorite subjects include landscapes and ranch animals, but I also enjoy portraits and still lifes.
 I am co-founder and president emerita of the Pastel Society of Southern California (pastelsocal.com), as well as founder and director of the Rejoice in Art!
 Fine Art Fair & Exhibition (www.rejoiceinart.com).

-Tom Balderas is the third son of four.
-He is a painter. writer. musician. photographer. thinker. creator. listener. observer. human. social. loner. understanding. misunderstanding. giver. wanter. perfectionist. imperfection-ist. husband. father.
+Tom Balderas, the third son of four. painter. writer. musician. photographer. teacher. thinker. creator. listener. observer. human. social. loner. understanding. misunderstanding. giver. taker. wanter. perfectionist. imperfect. mess. husband. father. works towards progress.

 I am an acrylic painter, and typically my paintings are a celebration and exploration of nature with a focus on the ocean.
 My father is very proactive in environmental causes, and taught me about plants and animals, about our delicate ecosystem, and our responsibility to care for our planet.
 As such, I grew up with a love and respect for nature and the desire to do what I could to share this respect with others.
 Turtles, dolphins, fish, whales, penguins—I paint them gliding free in the ocean.
 I like to think that each painting is of a moment of encounter, evoking that moment when you come face-to-face with another creature that shares our world, and you look each other in the eye.